-In todays fast paced, agile business environment, organising a meeting can be extremely challenging.
-Simple tasks such as coordinating peoples time, getting the right size room, having the necessary equipment and managing communication functions are just some of the basic frustrations that organisations experience on a daily basis.
+In today’s fast-paced, agile business environment, organizing a meeting can be extremely challenging.
+Simple tasks such as coordinating people’s time, getting the right size room, having the necessary equipment and managing communication functions are just some of the basic frustrations that organizations experience on a daily basis.

-The way that companies work, communicate and conduct day to day business continues to evolve in a digital age, however, getting the basics right for bringing people together for meetings is still important.
-So, here are our 6 simple steps to organising a successful meeting.
+The way that companies work, communicate and conduct day-to-day business continues to evolve in a digital age, however, getting the basics right for bringing people together for meetings is still important.
+So, here are our 6 simple steps to organizing a successful meeting.

 Step 1: Do you really need a meeting?

 Too many times, business meetings are scheduled unnecessarily.
 It’s not unusual to find yourself in a meeting where a simple communication could have been all that was required.
 A scenario where multiple stakeholders are needed to regularly communicate and share information such as a large project, the key to success is efficient planning.
 How many stakeholders are involved?
 How often do they need to meet?
 What is the structure of the meeting? and, what are the objectives?